What investors want to see in your business plan before writing the cheque?

 Smash the Financial Projections

 Every investor is keen to know about the nature of your finances.
-Your business plan should not just demonstrate the fund requirements but also provide a detailed analysis of procurement of finances, expenditures fore-casted and as well as a revenue model.
+Your business plan should not just demonstrate the fund requirements but also provide a detailed analysis of procurement of finances, expenditures are fore-casted, and as well as a revenue model.
 If your business has been in operations for a while, then it would make sense to include the following in your investor deck:

 - Revenue streams